DEXTER The Board of Education already knows it could be broke by 2015, and now another threat looms: educational insolvency.

 Were still in the early stages of forming a budget, she said.

-The board of education has been waiting for state aid runs to be release so it can look to balance expenditures with revenues, Mr. Vigliotti said.
+The Board of Education has been waiting for state aid runs to be released so it can look to balance expenditures with revenues, Mr. Vigliotti said.
 State aid runs have yet to be released.

 General Brown Teachers Association President Melissa Walters said she knows teaching positions, and support staff, will have to be cut, and the association now will be advocating for programs as a whole, not individual teachers.

 We want to save our students, she said.
 We back the community.
 We back our school.
 We know the board has tough decisions to make.
 We know therell be cuts.

 The union will soon schedule a meeting to listen to concerns of General Brown community members, Mrs. Walters said.

 Board members have until the end of April to decide what they have to do in order to sustain programs throughout the districts three buildings.
 Mr. Dupee even asked Mr. Vigliotti about the vote needed to go above the districts tax cap of 5.3 percent.

 If the board wanted to exceed that, itd take a super majority of the vote for that to pass, Mr. Vigliotti said.